Skip to main content

 The two-dimensional product from a three-dimensional issue

 Pornography has the ability to conceal what a small village in Thailand cannot.
 It can show a woman choked and raped in the United States and edit out the reality she only consented to be an actress in a film for $150.
-Porn can display beauty on a webcam but censors out her true age, economic situation, and the lifetime of coercion she has undergone to arrive at that moment on your screen.
+Porn can display beauty on a webcam.
+However, it censors out her true age and economic situation.
+It also hides the lifetime of coercion she has undergone to be in that moment on your screen.

 I am certainly not saying that all pornography production has ties to sex trafficking.
 But what I am asking us to consider is what Phil witnessed that led him to an inflection point about his consumption of pornography—that sometimes, it IS tied more closely than we know.